Вентилятор-асоційована пневмонія

 • Linezolid or vancomycin

 While indiscriminate use of antibiotics is a major contributor to development of antimicrobial resistance, adequacy of initial empiric antibiotics is a major determinant of a favorable outcome.
-Therefore, treatment must begin with initial use of broad-spectrum drugs, which are then changed to the narrowest regimen possible based on clinical response and the results of cultures and antibiotic susceptibility testing.
+Therefore, treatment must begin with initial use of broad-spectrum drugs.
+Patients should be reassessed 2 to 3 days after initiation of treatment, and antibiotics are then changed to the narrowest regimen possible based on clinical response and the results of cultures and antibiotic susceptibility testing.

 1. 1.
 Kalil AC, Metersky ML, Klompas M, et al: Management of adults with hospital-acquired and ventilator-associated pneumonia: 2016 clinical practice guidelines by the Infectious Diseases Society of America and the American Thoracic Society.
 Clin Infect Dis 63(5):e61–111, 2016.